 After the purchase of an investment, the Investment Manager will continue to monitor the limits listed above but they may be exceeded for reasons beyond the control of the Manager.
 If they are exceeded after purchase the Manager will record such matters and adopt as a priority objective to resolve that situation, but it will not be considered a breach.
-The Investment Manager shall be under no obligation to dispose of the assets in the event that limits in respect of a particular asset are infringed after the acquisition of the asset where it believes that to do so is in the best interests of the Shareholders but no further acquisitions of such asset will be made while the limits are infringed.
+The Investment Manager shall be under no obligation to dispose of the assets in the event that limits are infringed after the acquisition of an asset and may disregard them where it believes that to do so is in the best interests of the Shareholders but no further acquisitions of such asset will be made while the limits are infringed.

 The investment restrictions applying to thermal coal, as set out in The Investment Manager's Thermal Coal Investment Policy, apply to the Fund and may have an effect on the assets in which the Fund invests.